Rise of Mana: Reception

 Within the first few days of operation, Rise of Mana had 500,000 active players.
 Within a month of its release, that number had increased to one million registered players.
 In an interview, Oyamada said that sales of the title had increased with the release of more powerful mobile devices.
 By May 2015, the smartphone versions had over two million registered players.
 The Vita version was similarly successful: within two months of release, it had been downloaded 100,000 times.
 That figure rose by an additional 50,000 over the following month.

 Japanese reviews of the title have been generally positive.
 Famitsu generally praised several aspects, but found the item management and weapon structures confusing, saying that it did not live up to the legacy of the Mana series.
 Reviewing the Vita port, Famitsu praised the game's general ease of play and use of the Mana series, but the button layout was criticized.
 Kyōsuke Takano of AppGet praised the gameplay and graphics, noting that the game avoided the possible pitfalls of being a mobile game while delivering a strong experience.
 His one point of reservation was that he would have preferred the game on another platform.
 4Gamer.net praised the variety of control options, the feel of gameplay, and the graphics.
 The writer noted that the game should be played on more advanced mobiles despite recommendations, as the graphics and performance suffered on older smartphone models.

 Opinions from western journalists have echoed many of those from Japanese reviewers.
 Christopher Allison, writing for tech website Tech in Asia, was highly positive about the game, saying his last experience of this kind was when playing the 1998 game The Legend of Zelda: Ocarina of Time: he greatly enjoyed the battle system despite the touch controls sometimes working against the player, and referred to the environments as "wonderfully drawn".
-Shaun Musgrave of Touch Arcade, in a preview of the game, echoed other reviewers' opinions on the graphics and gameplay, and hoped that Square Enix would both handle it wisely and bring it overseas.
+Shaun Musgrave of TouchArcade, in a preview of the game, echoed other reviewers' opinions on the graphics and gameplay, and hoped that Square Enix would both handle it wisely and bring it overseas.
 Kerry Brunskill, in an article for Nintendo Life, referred to the story as "engaging", and again held similar sentiments as other reviewers about the graphics and gameplay.
 She noted that the game stood out from others of its kind due to its overall quality.